amithkoujalgi/sys-stats/README.md

 - **Has Real-Time Monitoring:** Monitor CPU usage, memory usage, disk space, and more in real time.
 - **Has Cross-Platform support:** Compatible with various operating systems, including macOS, and Linux.

+### For whom is this tool intended?

+While this tool could be used by anybody who is interested in simple system monitoring, it is best suited for developers or system admins or someone who wants to monitor a headless (remote server/non-windowed mode server) computer which over a web interface.

 ### Where can I run this?

-While it can be run practically on any *nix systems, it's best suited for running on systems that run headless ( server/non-windowed mode) or remotely which need monitoring over the web.
-For example:
+It can practically run on any system, and due to its lightweight nature, it can operate on computers with low resource specifications.

+Some of the use-cases:

-- you can set it up on docker containers which need to be monitored remotely.
+- you can set it up on Docker containers which need to be monitored remotely.
 - if you have multiple on-prem servers in a private network that need monitoring at individual host level, you can host this tool on each server and access it over web interface.
+- you can run it on a Raspberry Pi (potentially?).
+Although I've not tested the tool on a Raspberry platform 😅

-  The possibilities are endless.
-The tool will evolve over time to get better.
+The possibilities are endless and the tool will evolve over time to get better.

 ### Features